narinluangrath/userscripts-chrome-extension/README.md

-# Script Runner Chrome Extension
+# User Scripts Chrome Extension

 Like [Tampermonkey][1] except it pulls your user scripts from GitHub.